hknutzen/Netspoc/technical.markdown

 ## Finding active routes {#find_routes}

-After the elementary rule set has been optimized, static routing information is generated for every (source,destination) of the set.
+After the elementary rule set has been optimized, static routing information is generated for every (source,destination) pair of the set.

 ### Precalculate next hop interfaces